-Tuition does not include the cost of books and supplies.
+Tuition does not include the cost of resources, materials and supplies.
+Contact the financial service representative for more details.

 WITHDRAWALS AND REFUND POLICY

 Definition of a Student

 The definition of "student" as used in this catalog means the student, if the student is a party to the contract, or the student's parent, guardian, or other person if the parent, guardian or other person is a party to the contract on behalf of the student.